Tragedy should serve as a warning to parents, school officials

-We are asking every parent and every school official to pay close attention to what has transpired over the last week in Oxford Township, Michigan.
+We are asking every parent and every school official to pay close attention to what has transpired recently in Oxford Township, Mich.

 There are vital lessons to be learned from the tragedy there and we must not miss the opportunity to take heed.